 Cuckooing

-What is cuckooing?
+What cuckooing is

-• Using the property to sex work
+• using the property for sex work

-• Taking over the property to financially abuse the tenant
+• taking over the property to financially abuse the tenant

-How we deal with cuckooing
+How we respond to cuckooing

-We work with Wiltshire Police, and other support services to protect vulnerable people from cuckooing in Swindon.
+We work with Wiltshire Police and other support services to protect vulnerable people from cuckooing in Swindon.

 Signs of cuckooing

-• an increase in cars or bikes outside
+• more cars or bikes outside

-• an increase in anti-social behaviour
+• more anti-social behaviour

-• increasing litter outside
+• more litter outside

 Report cuckooing online